vnemes/PiCar/README.md

 The Nginx website configuration can be found in `scripts/ccserversite`.

 In case of redeployment please refer to this guide: [Nginx & Gunicorn Deployment Guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-14-04)

+### Web Server Internals

+Gunicorn works by having master process that manages all the workers, the master doesn't know anything about the incomming requests and all the responses are handled by the workers.

+A web worker could be of multiple types like async, sync, tornado and asyncio.
+In this case, the web server uses synchronous workers, which can handle only one request at a time.
+In order to serve thousands of requests per seccond Gunicorn needs only 4-12 workers.

+### D-BUS: Short Introduction

+D-BUS is a form of inter-process communicationa and it's based on the socket mechanism that is found in UNIX-like systems.

+There are two busses the system bus and the session bus.
+The system bus is dedicated to system services and the session bus provides desktop services to user applications.

+A D-BUS service contains the object, which implements an interface.

+* The service is a collection of objects which provide a specific set of features, it is identified by a name that is similar to the Java package naming convention, `pi.sensor`.
+* The object can be dynamically created or removed and it is identified by an unique object path like `/pi/sensor/ultrasonic`.
+* The interface extends the service name to something like `pi.sensor.Ultrasonic` and contains properties, methods and signals.

+The security of D-BUS is handled by policy files.